Hire Cloud Enterprise Architects

 - Cloud computing knowledge, as well as experience developing, implementing, and supporting IT cloud solutions

-- VMWare tools and data center infrastructure technologies expertise
+- VMWare tools and data centre infrastructure technologies expertise

 - Technical idea and document creation expertise

-- Understanding of technical architecture and infrastructure design Solid understanding of cloud-based platform architectural concepts such as SaaS, PaaS, multi-tenancy, multi-tiered infrastructure, and so forth.
+- A comprehensive knowledge of technical architecture and infrastructure design is required, including a solid understanding of cloud-based platform architectural concepts such as Software as a Service (SaaS), Platform as a Service (PaaS), multi-tenancy, and multi-tiered infrastructure.

 - Strong knowledge of architecture, applications, system design, and integration

 - English fluency is required for good communication.

 - Work full-time (40 hours per week) with a 4-hour overlap with US time zones

 - Knowledge of service-based cloud platforms as well as enterprise-level system design and delivery

 - Proficient in the architecture, design, development, and implementation of distributed worldwide cloud-based systems.